sarusani/OctoPrint-ActivatePrusaHostTimer/README.md

 Since this action is unknown to OctoPrint, the plugin will intercept it and start printing the currently selected file.<br />
 (Can be deactivated in the plugin settings.)

-It allows you to select a file in OctoPrint, setup you printer (load filament etc.) and then start the print job from the printer menu without the need to open OctoPrint again.
+It allows you to select a file in OctoPrint, setup your printer (load filament, etc.) and then start the print job from the printer menu without the need to open OctoPrint again.

 #### Notifications
 Get printer notifications in OctoPrint whenever the printer triggers a print or toggles the status between "Ready" and "Not Ready".<br />